gt-cec/tmm-hri/README.md

 ## Team Mental Models for Human-Robot Interaction

 In this project we aim to enable a robot to estimate the belief state of other (human) agents in its surroundings.
-We limit our work to a household domain, where a human completes general taskwork and the robot constructs a model to match what the user believes.
+We limit our work to a household domain.

 ### Setup

-We are exploring two simulation platforms for this task, Habitat-sim and VirtualHome.
+We considered two simulation platforms for this task, Habitat-sim and VirtualHome.
 The simulators have the following tradeoffs:

 Photo realism: Habitat
 Physics realism: Habitat